Jochen-Kall/image-render-actions-std-blender/README copy.md

 **Check out the `stable` branch for the latest stable version**

-Standard Blender actions for the `image-render` automation system.
+Standard Blender actions for the `image-render` automation system.asdf

 See the repository `image-render-setup` for more information and documentation on the `image-render` automation system.